breadou-sui/myblog/README.md

 # myblog
-musings of a manic pixie dream girl
+musings of a pixie dream girl